Experts in digital safety

 Some people call Marco Polo the “Snapchat for old people” because it is a video based social media app with a 20+ audience which includes celebrities who are also parents such as Ice-T. But unlike Snapchat, the videos you record on Marco Polo don’t disappear or self-destruct.
 Users record video messages of themselves for a friend or group of friends and upload them for asynchronous viewing – immediately after or at a later date.
 In other words, the video messages cannot be responded to in real-time (except for a set of simple emojis) like in a FaceTime or Skype call.
 Marco Polo is much more like a walkie-talkie, which is exactly why its makers refer to it as a “video walkie-talkie”.

 Why do families love Marco Polo?

 - Marco Polo highlights that busy parents really like that they can send messages without the pressure to respond immediately.

 - Marco Polo is free to use, though it does offer a paid version with more options as part its efforts to try to find a sustainable business model not based on ads (see next point).

 - Marco Polo promises to never show ads, never sell user data for advertising, never uses ‘likes’ or social comparisons, nor manipulate algorithms.

 - In terms of bandwidth, Marco Polo is more like text messages.
 The app eats up less of your data plan than real-time video chat platforms do and makes it less likely you’ll have a choppy connection.

 - Marco Polo is not dependent on social media accounts, as long as Grandma and Grandpa have a phone number they can use it.

 - And last but not least, Marco Polo has some fun features such as voice-changing, including the irresistible “helium” and “robot” options and the ability to draw and write on videos.
-(But without going over the top by turning yourself into a dog.)

 Is Marco Polo safe for kids?